Skip to content

 Associated glz::opts

 glz::opts is the compile time options struct passed to most of Glaze functions to configure read/write behavior.
-Often wrappers are associated with compile time options and can also be set via glz::opts.
-For example, the glz::quoted_num wrapper is associated with the quoted_num boolean in glz::opts.
+Many wrappers are associated with compile time options that can be set via a custom options struct inheriting from glz::opts.

 append_arrays